Teaching Roster

 Social Media:

 The mission of the Knoxville Symphony Orchestra is to develop and sustain a symphony orchestra of the highest artistic standards and to reach East Tennessee audiences of all ages by providing excellence in musical performance and education programs.
-The Knoxville Symphony Orchestra consists of 80 professional musicians and performs 300 programs each season.
-Young People’s Concerts are designed for grades 3rd, 4th, and 5th and Very Young People’s Concerts are designed for K-2nd grade.
+The Knoxville Symphony Orchestra consists of 60 professional musicians and performs 300 programs each season.
+Young People’s Concerts are designed for grades 3rd through 8th and Very Young People’s Concerts are designed for kindergarten through 2nd grade.
 Concerts offer an introduction to orchestral music, instruments, and include guest artists, exciting visual elements, and student participation.
 Curriculum materials and lesson plans are provided for participating schools.
-Check out our website for our 2023-24 Season Concerts!
+Check out our website for our 2025-26 Season Concerts!

 Sample Programs Offered